A Perfect Porto Itinerary: How To Spend 1-5 Days in Porto, Portugal by JetSettingFools.com

 Summertime in Porto

-Autumn and Spring
+Autumn and Spring in Porto

-Porto during Winter
+Porto During Winter

 How To Get to Porto, Portugal

-Porto can be reached by plane, train, bus, boat or car.
-We traveled to Porto by plane from London and departed on a flight to Madrid.
 Our preference is to fly – we are JetSetting Fools, after all!
-When we need to purchase plane tickets, we start our search for the best prices on Skyscanner.
+When we need to purchase plane tickets, we start our search for the lowest fares on Skyscanner.
+But, first, read our tips for Getting the Best Flights for Cheap

 Porto Airport